Jacob Umaga: International career

 Umaga was a member of the England Under-20 side that completed a grand slam during the 2017 Six Nations Under 20s Championship.
-Later that year he started for the side that finished runners up to New Zealand in the final of the 2017 World Rugby Under 20 Championship.
+Later that year, he started for the side that finished runners up to New Zealand in the final of the 2017 World Rugby Under 20 Championship.

-In January 2020 Umaga received his first call-up to the senior England squad by coach Eddie Jones for the 2020 Six Nations Championship.
-On 4 July 2021 he won his first cap off the bench in a 43–29 victory against the United States.
+In January 2020, Umaga received his first call-up to the senior England squad by coach Eddie Jones for the 2020 Six Nations Championship.
+On 4 July 2021, he won his first cap off the bench in a 43–29 victory against the United States.

+In 2025, having not played for England since 2021, Umaga was called up for the Samoan national team, for which he qualifies by ancestry.